beaverbuilder/documentation/docs/assistant/plugin/apps/updates.md

 sidebar_label: Updates
 ---

-In the Updates App, you can review all available updates for your site (plugins & themes).
-You can update an individual plugin or theme by clicking the **Update** button, or update all plugins and themes by clicking the **Update All** button.
+The Updates App allows you to review all available updates for your (plugins & themes).

+Additionally, the app does the following:

+* Review available updates for your site (plugins & themes)
+* Update individual plugins or themes by clicking the Update buttons
+* Update all of your plugins and themes by clicking the Update All button

 ![Updates app overview](/img/assistant/apps--apps-updates--1.jpg)